Audio Signal Processors

 3. Broadcasting: Audio signal processors play a critical role in broadcasting, where high-quality audio is essential.
 Broadcasters use processors such as multiband compressors, limiters, and equalizers to control the dynamic range of audio signals and to reduce noise and distortion.

 4. Film and TV Production: Audio signal processors are also used extensively in film and TV production to enhance the dialogue, create sound effects, and add depth to the soundtrack.
-Processors such as equalizers, reverbs, and spatial processors are commonly used in film and TV production.
+Processors such as equalizers reverb, and spatial processors are commonly used in film and TV production.

 6. Gaming: Audio signal processors are increasingly used in gaming applications to create immersive soundscapes and enhance the overall gaming experience.
 Processors such as spatial processors and reverb effects are commonly used in gaming.